-Le, Phong and Mai-Duy, Nam and Tran-Cong, Thanh and Baker, Graham (2008) An IRBFN cartesian grid method based on displacement-stress formulation for 2D elasticity problems.
-In: 8th World Congress on Computational Mechanics (WCCM8) and ECCOMAS 2008, 30 June -4 July 2008, Venice, Italy.
+Le, P. and Mai-Duy, N. and Tran-Cong, T. and Baker, G. (2008) An IRBFN cartesian grid method based on displacement-stress formulation for 2D elasticity problems.
+In: 8th World Congress on Computational Mechanics (WCCM8), 30 Jun-4 Jul 2008, Venice, Italy.

 09 Engineering > 0913 Mechanical Engineering > 091307 Numerical Modelling and Mechanical Characterisation